Get started with mapping

 register-form

 Once you selected the desired set or sets, click on Save.
-In case you want to create your own icon set, find more info about that on the About page.
+In case you want to create your own icon set, find more info about that in our Icon Design Guide.

 The Mapping Area